luisfariass/Fatemeh-Hosseinigoki/README.md

 ### Publications
 * F. Hosseinigoki and O. Kosut, On the Fundamental limits of Gaussian Arbitrarily-Varying Fading Channels, close to submission to _IEEE Transaction on Information Theory_.

-* F. Hosseinigoki and O. Kosut, List-Decoding Capacity of the Gaussian Arbitrarily-Varying Channel, submitted to _Entropy Journal_, Apr.
+* F. Hosseinigoki and O. Kosut, List-Decoding Capacity of the Gaussian Arbitrarily-Varying Channel, accepted in _Entropy Journal_, Apr.
 2019.

 * F. Hosseinigoki and O. Kosut, [Capacity of Gaussian Arbitrarily-Varying Fading Channels](https://ieeexplore.ieee.org/document/8693030), in _2019 53rd Annual Conference on Information Sciences and Systems (CISS)_, pp. 1-6, Baltimore, MD, Mar.
 2019.